 At True Friends, you can find the ideal family volunteering opportunity.

-At Camp Courage in Maple Lake, MN we welcome families (including kids 5 years+) so you’ll feel welcomed as well as feeling like a contributing member of the team!
+At Camp Courage in Maple Lake, MN we welcome families (including kids ages 5+) so you’ll feel welcomed as well as feeling like a contributing member of the team!

-As a summer camp or respite volunteer, you will be a new friend to campers, and will assigned to a cabin and assist staff in providing program activities and the best care and most fun possible in order to make campers’ time at camp the best it can be.
+As a summer camp volunteer, you will be a new friend to campers, and will assigned to a cabin and assist staff in providing program activities and the best care and most fun possible in order to make campers’ time at camp the best it can be while at camp.

-At our other four Minnesota locations, family volunteers (with kids 14 years+) support the summer and winter camp programs, and support our two year-round programs: weekend respite at Camp Eden Wood and Camp Friendship and True Strides Therapy Horses at Camp Courage.
+At our other four Minnesota locations, family volunteers (with kids ages 13+) support the summer and winter camp programs, and support our two year-round programs: weekend respite at Camp Eden Wood and Camp Friendship and True Strides Therapy Horses at Camp Courage.

 Volunteering at True Strides has many different faces.
 One could be a side walker, horse leader, tack cleaner, stall cleaning or horse groomer or our critical game player.
 These positions will depend upon your comfort level, experience and desire to learn.
 We will train you and make sure the position fits you.